SatsCzar/bolsonitro-bet/README.md

-# Telegram Bot Example Project
+# bolsonitro-bet

-Welcome to the Telegram Bot Example project.
-This is a node.js-based project for creating a telegram bot with several pre-set features.
-This bot uses environment variables for the bot token, the owner's chat ID and a cron schedule for periodic tasks.
+This is a proof-of-concept project focused on integrating with Bitcoin's Lightning Network through a Telegram robot.
+The aim is to demonstrate how Bitcoin transactions can be handled quickly and securely using the Lightning Network.

 ## Setup